mondo-mob/santas-helper/etc/docs/service-acc-setup.md

 A [Service Account](https://cloud.google.com/iam/docs/service-accounts) - which is a special type of account used by machines, rather than humans - is required by the Jupyter Notebook in order to access BigQuery.
-We will need to create this account, assign it the correct permission(s), the provide a way that the python code in the notebook can access it.
+We will need to create this account, assign it the correct permission(s), then provide a way that the python code in the notebook can access it.

 ## Create Service Account